shortdoom/gh-fake-analyzer/README.md

 # Regular, Skid and DPRK-style profile (WIP)

 Heuristics here is only informational.
-There can be a lot of edge cases, false positives and positive falses both happen and are hard to deduce from report files, the following are nothing else than a list of rules-of-thumb.
+There can be a lot of edge cases, false positives and false negatives both happen and are hard to deduce from report files, the following are nothing else than a list of rules-of-thumb.

 ### Features of regular accounts